If he had gone to the government, the only thing the show’s Walter White would have qualified for was some lengthy jail time.

 There are many different fields within the chemical industry, each with huge and continuous scope for innovation that could qualify for R&D tax credits.

-Larger chemical companies (more than 500 staff, and either turnover higher than €100 million or gross assets in excess of €86 million) can claim under the RDEC scheme which amounts to a tax credit of about 9% on qualifying expenditure.
+Larger chemical companies (500 or more staff, and either turnover higher than €100 million or gross assets in excess of €86 million) can claim under the RDEC scheme which amounts to a tax credit of about 10% on qualifying expenditure.
 As companies of this size have large R&D budgets, this is very often a significant cash boost for them.

-SMEs (defined as fewer than 500 staff, and either turnover lower than €100 million or gross assets below €86 million) have an even more generous R&D tax credit.
+SMEs (defined as fewer than 500 staff, and either turnover not more than €100 million or gross assets of €86 million or lower) have an even more generous R&D tax credit.
 It is worth up to 33p for every £1 spent on qualifying R&D. For innovative SMEs, this can often mean tens or even hundreds of thousands of pounds recovered from HMRC.

-ForrestBrown specialise in optimising R&D tax credit claims so all qualifying expenditure is accounted for.
+ForrestBrown specialises in optimising R&D tax credit claims so all qualifying expenditure is identified.
 We are adept at working with clients new to R&D tax credits and walking them through the claims process.
 We also work with large companies, well-versed in the R&D tax credit claims process.
 We offer them specialist support on a consultancy basis that complements the work done by their in-house finance or tax teams.

 Get in touch